-During this reporting period, OIG received 222 hotline contacts, of which 93 were telephone calls and 129 were in writing.
-Seven contacts resulted in OIG investigative cases.
+During this reporting period, OIG received 198 hotline contacts, of which 88 were telephone calls and 110 were in writing.
+Two contacts resulted in OIG investigative cases.

 LEGISLATION, REGULATIONS, AND POLICY

 The Inspector General is to review existing and proposed legislation and regulations relating to programs and operations of the Agency and is to make recommendations concerning the impact of such legislation or regulations.
 Similarly, we review Agency and OIG policy.
-We reviewed three public laws, one bill, one Department of Justice proposed regulation, two General Accounting Office publications, and an OIG policy.
+We reviewed eight pieces of legislation, one regulation, and one policy document.

 Inspector General Community

-The Counsel is a member of the Government Paperwork Elimination Act (GPEA) Committee.
-This committee was formed to ensure that the Agency meets the GPEA's October 2003 statutory deadline of providing a means for electronic transactions with the public as a substitute for paper.
-To date, the committee identified the transactions that may be accomplished electronically and established a timeline for meeting the October 2003 deadline.
-The Counsel is also a member of the Rules Revision Committee which develops changes to Agency procedural regulations.
+The Counsel is an advisory member of the Government Paperwork Elimination Act Committee.
+This committee was formed to ensure that the Agency meets the October 2003 deadline of providing a means for electronic transactions with the public as a substitute for paper.
+The committee recommended that the Agency focus its efforts on forms used by the public to initiate actions with a Regional Office.

 General Accounting Office

 The IG Act states that each inspector general shall give particular regard to the activities of the Comptroller General of the United States with a view toward avoiding duplication and ensuring effective coordination and cooperation.

 The Chairman, House Subcommittee on Government Management, Information, and Technology, requested a study on July 24, 2000.
 This study is to determine the extent to which Federal agencies have contracted with companies that have violated Federal labor, environmental, or tax laws, including the nature and extent of such violations.
 A report is expected in July 2002.